Esporte Clube Novo Hamburgo: History

+Novo Hamburgo was champion of the Campeonato Gaúcho Divisão de Acesso twice in 1996 and 2000.
+As well the champion of the local state cup Copa FGF in 2013.

+The club also has some participations in national competitions.
+It played once at the Brasileirão on the 1979 season, at the time, the championship was formed by a single division and had 80 teams, with 8 groups of 10 teams.
+Novo Hamburgo finished in 7th of Group A and 74th in the overall ranking of the championship.
+The best result was finishing in 4th at the 2005 Campeonato Brasileiro Série C. However, at that time the regulations were that only the top two teams would be promoted for next year's Série B, and thus Novo Hamburgo wasn't promoted.

 Campeonato Gaúcho 2017

 In 2017, Novo Hamburgo conquered its greatest title: the 2017 Campeonato Gaúcho.
 The club started the season with an extremely well campaign, the team organized by head coach Beto Campos was able to win seven games of the first round and have only two losses, finishing in first in the table, ahead of traditional powerhouses like Grêmio and Internacional.
-At the playoffs, Novo hamburgo defeated São José at the quarterfinals with victories in both legs.
+At the playoffs, Novo Hamburgo defeated São José at the quarterfinals with victories in both legs.
 The team met Grêmio in the semi-finals, tying both games and winning at the penalties.
 The finals were against Internacional, in the first leg at the Beira Rio, the match ended with a 2 × 2 tie, the championship was decided in a neutral field at the Estádio Centenário in Caxias do Sul; the match again ended in a tie and Novo Hamburgo won in the penalties with a 3 × 1 score.
 It was the first time a team outside the Grenal duo to win the title since Caxias in 2000, and it was a remarkable underdog victory.

+The club played at the state supercup Recopa Gaúcha in 2018 against 2017 Copa FGF champions São José.
+Novo Hamburgo lost both away and home games.